afterpartyai/bittensor-conversation-genome-project/README.md

 cp env.example .env
 ```

-Use your editor to add your Api keys for **Weights and Biases** and **OpenAI**.
-An OpenAI API key is required by both miners and validators to access the embeddings model for the tags you mine.
+Use your editor to open the .env file, and follow instructions to enter the required API Keys and configurations. **An OpenAI API key is required by both miners and validators*** to access the embeddings model for the tags you mine. **A Weights and Biases Key is required by both miners and validators** as well.
 As a miner or validator, you can select which LLM you'd like to use for tagging conversations and/or windows.
 Please see [LLM Selection](#LLM-Selection) Below for more information.

+**Please follow all instructions in the .env**

 If you're on a Linux box, the nano editor is usually the easiest: